clarklindev/webrtc-robbertbunch/README.md

 ```

 ### 69. socket refactoring - (9min)
+- backend
+- frontend - localhost:9000/dashboard
-- frontend -> need to make socket connection (since up to here we only import it and we have since updated it to include jwt prop)
+- need to make socket connection (since up to here we only import it and we have since updated it to include jwt prop)
 - socketConnection's socket() becomes a function `socketConnection()` which needs jwt
-- Prodashboard.js -> make the socket connection -> `socketConnection(token);`
+- ProDashboard.js -> make the socket connection -> `socketConnection(token);`
 - this starts the socket connection, and we update it to return socket;
 - TODO:
     - check to see if user is already in connectedProfessionals